-- 135.-(1) An application may be made to the Court for - an order that an infringing copy or article be delivered up in pursuance of an order under sections 33 and 47 shall be - (i) forfeited to the copyright owner, or - destroyed or otherwise dealt with as the Court may direct; - (b) an order that an illicit recording of a performance be delivered up in pursuance of an order under section 131 or 133 shall be - (i) forfeited to such person having performer's rights or recording rights in relation to the performance as the court may direct, or
+- 135.(1) An application may be made to the Court for - (a) an order that an infringing copy or article delivered up in pursuance of an order under section 33 or 47 shall be - (i) forfeited to the copyright owner, or - (ii) destroyed or otherwise dealt with as the Court may direct; - (b) an order that an illicit recording of a performance delivered up in pursuance of an order under section 131 or 133 shall be - (i) forfeited to such person having performer's rights or recording rights in relation to the performance as the court may direct, or - (ii) destroyed or otherwise dealt with as the court thinks fit; or - (c) a decision that no order under paragraph (a) or (b) should be made.

-- (ii) destroyed or otherwise dealt with as the court thinks fit; or - (c) a decision that no order under paragraph (a) or (b) should be made. - (2) In considering what order, if any, should be made, the Court shall have regard to all the circumstances of the case and, in particular - (a) where the infringement relates to copyright in a work, whether other remedies available in an action for infringement of copyright would be adequate to compensate the copyright owner and to protect his interest; and - (b) where the infringement relates to rights conferred under Part VIII, whether other remedies available in an action for infringement of those rights would be adequate to compensate the person or persons entitled to the rights and to protect their interests. - (3) The Minister may by regulations make provision respecting the service of notice on persons having an interest in an infringing copy or other articles or an illicit recording, as the case may be, and any such person is entitled - (a) to appear in proceedings for an order under this section, whether or not he was served with notice; and - (b) to appeal against any order made, whether or not he appeared. - (4) An order made under this section shall not take effect until the end of the period within which notice of an appeal may be given or, if before the end of that period notice of appeal is duly given, until the final determination or abandonment of the proceedings on the appeal. - (5) Where there is more than one person interested in an infringing copy or other article, or as the case may be, an illicit recording, the court shall make such order as it thinks just and may, in particular, direct that such copy, article or recording be sold, or otherwise dealt with, and the proceeds divided. - (6) If the Court decides that no order should be made under this section, the person in whose possession, custody or control the copy or article or, as the case may be, the recording was before being delivered up or seized is entitled to its return. - (7) References in this section to a person having an interest in a copy or other articles or recording include any person in whose favour an order could be made in respect of the copy, article or, as the case may be, recording under this section.
+(2) In considering what order, if any, should be made, the Court shall have regard to all the circumstances of the case and, in particular

+- (a) where the infringement relates to copyright in a work, whether other remedies available in an action for infringement of copyright would be adequate to compensate the copyright owner and to protect his interests; and - (b) where the infringement relates to rights conferred under Part VIII, whether other remedies available in an action for infringement of those rights would be adequate to compensate the person or persons entitled to the rights and to protect their interests.

+(3) The Minister may by regulations make provision respecting the service of notice on persons having an interest in an infringing copy or other articles or an illicit recording, as the case may be, and any such person is entitled

+- (a) to appear in proceedings for an order under this section, whether or not he was served with notice; and - (b) to appeal against any order made, whether or not he appeared.

+(4) An order made under this section shall not take effect until the end of the period within which notice of an appeal may be given or, if before the end of that period notice of appeal is duly given, until the final determination or abandonment of the proceedings on the appeal.

+(5) Where there is more than one person interested in an infringing copy or other article, or as the case may be, an illicit recording, the court shall make such order as it thinks just and may, in particular, direct that such copy, article or recording be sold, or otherwise dealt with, and the proceeds divided.

+(6) If the Court decides that no order should be made under this section, the person in whose possession, custody or control the copy or article or, as the case may be, the recording was before being delivered up or seized is entitled to its return.

+(7) References in this section to a person having an interest in a copy or other articles or recordings include any person in whose favour an order could be made in respect of the copy, article or, as the case may be, recording under this section.